Farmington Hills Traffic Violation Attorney

 When a driver fails to follow the state of Michigan's traffic laws, he or she commits a traffic violation.
-Traffic violations in this state can be categorized as civil infractions, misdemeanors or even felonies, depending on the type of offense that allegedly occurred.
-Those who are cited with traffic offenses that are civil infractions are ticketed and fined.
-Meanwhile, those who are charged with misdemeanor or felony traffic offenses may be at risk of being sent to jail or prison (reserved for more serious traffic offenses).
-A few examples of traffic violations include improper lane changes, failure to stop at a stop sign, speeding, driving with a suspended license, reckless driving, drag racing and DUI/OWI.
+Depending on the type of offense that allegedly occurred, traffic violations in this state can be categorized as civil infractions, misdemeanors, or felonies.
+People with traffic citations that are civil infractions are ticketed and fined.
+However, those who are charged with misdemeanor or felony traffic offenses may be at risk of being sent to jail or prison (reserved for more serious traffic offenses).